 Investors Should Be Ready for Uncertainty as the Pandemic Winds Down

-Although there are multiple factors influencing Deere’s performance and driving analysts toward high hopes for its second-quarter earnings, the company did enjoy the pandemic-era benefit of more interest in compact equipment as Americans made landscaping more of a priority during lockdown.
+Although multiple factors will influence Deere’s performance in its new fiscal year, the company did enjoy the pandemic-era benefit of increased interest in compact equipment as Americans made landscaping more of a priority during lockdown.